Asabeneh/30-Days-Of-React/01_Day_JavaScript_Refresher/01_javascript_refresher.md

 The constructor is a builtin function which allows as to create a blueprint for our object.
 The constructor function starts with a keyword constructor followed by a parenthesis.
 Inside the parenthesis we pass the properties of the object as parameter.
 We use the _this_ keyword to attach the constructor parameters with the class.

 The following Person class constructor has firstName and lastName property.
-These properties are attached to the Person class using _this_ keyword. _This_ refers to the class itself.
+These properties are attached to the Person class using _this_ keyword. _this_ refers to the class itself.

 ```js
 class Person {